Ikujiro Nonaka

-Ikujiro Nonaka (野中 郁次郎, Nonaka Ikujirō) was a Japanese organizational theorist and Professor at the Graduate School of International Corporate Strategy of the Hitotsubashi University, best known for his study of knowledge management.
+Ikujiro Nonaka (野中 郁次郎, Nonaka Ikujirō) was a Japanese organizational theorist and Professor at the Graduate School of International Corporate Strategy of the Hitotsubashi University.
+Known for developing the Theory of Organizational Knowledge Creation, which explains how organizations generate continuous and sustainable innovation through the creation and conversion of individual, group, and organizational knowledge.
+He has also been a key figure in the field of knowledge management.

 Life and career

 Nonaka was born in Tokyo on 10 May 1935, and as a child lived through World War II.
 His nationalist spirit led him to believe that Japan should adapt its technological and organizational skills.
 In 1958 Nonaka received his B.S. in political science from Waseda University.

 After graduation Nonaka accepted a job at Fuji Electric, where he initiated a management program.
 This curriculum was further developed in the 1960s together with the business school of Keio University and offered to companies all over Japan.
 In 1967 Nonaka moved to the United States where in 1968 he obtained an MBA and in 1972 a PhD in Business Administration, both at the University of California, Berkeley.

 Nonaka was the First Distinguished Drucker Scholar in Residence at the Drucker School and Institute, Claremont Graduate University; the Xerox Distinguished Faculty Scholar, Institute of Management, Innovation and Organization, UC Berkeley.
 Back in Japan he became professor at the Graduate School of International Corporate Strategy of Hitotsubashi University.

 Nonaka died from pneumonia on 25 January 2025, at the age of 89.